Key Takeaways

 Step 6: Export and Analyze

-• Click the “Download” button to export your keyword list.
+- Click the "Download" button to export your keyword list and shortlist anything with a keyword difficulty score under 30.

-These advanced SEO tools offer keyword difficulty (KD) scores, indicating how tough it is to rank for a keyword.
-Look for keywords with low KD, ideally below 30, as these typically have less competition but still attract significant traffic.
-These tools also provide related keywords, which can uncover long-tail opportunities with less difficulty.
+These advanced SEO tools offer keyword difficulty (KD) scores that indicate how tough it is to rank.
+Look for keywords with low KD, ideally below 30, which typically carry less competition but still attract meaningful traffic.
+They also surface related keywords that uncover long-tail opportunities with even lower difficulty.

 2. Analyze Search Intent

 Understanding the search intent behind a keyword is crucial for identifying low-hanging fruit.
-Keywords with clear informational or transactional intent are often easier to rank for when matched with high-quality content that meets user expectations.
+Keywords with clear informational or transactional intent are often easier to rank for when matched with content that answers the exact question a buyer is asking.

-• Informational Keywords: These are search terms that users can use to find information, such as "7 steps to improve SEO rankings."
-These keywords often have less competition because they don't necessarily lead to direct sales but instead answer a user’s question.
+- Informational Keywords: Search terms used to find information, like "7 steps to improve SEO rankings."
+They often have less competition because they don't necessarily lead to direct sales, but they build authority over time.

-• Transactional Keywords: These are keywords indicating a user is closer to making a decision, like “buy [product name] online” or “best [product category] for small businesses.”
-While these can be competitive, targeting long-tail transactional keywords or niche-specific variations can yield quick rankings.
+- Transactional Keywords: Terms that indicate a buyer is close to a decision, such as "buy [product name] online" or "best [product category] for small businesses."
+Long-tail transactional variations are where the highest-converting wins live.

 3. Check Your Competitors

-An essential step in finding low-hanging fruit keywords is analyzing your competitors' rankings, particularly for keywords they have yet to fully optimize.
+An essential step in finding low-hanging fruit keywords is analyzing your competitors' rankings, particularly for keywords they have not fully optimized.
+This is where competitor comparison landing pages often create the fastest wins.

 Using competitor insights, you can find keywords that are easy to rank for and that you can strategically target.

-• Ahrefs’ Site Explorer or SEMrush’s Organic Research: These tools allow you to spy on your competitors' organic keyword rankings.
-You can identify keywords for which competitors rank but may not be fully optimized.
-These could be your opportunities for quick wins.
+- Ahrefs' Site Explorer or SEMrush's Organic Research: These tools let you spy on competitors' organic keyword rankings.
+You can identify keywords for which competitors rank but may not be fully optimized, which is where your quick wins live.

-• Look for Low-DA Competitors on Page 1: A great trick is to look for competitors with low Domain Authority (DA) ranking for specific keywords on Page 1.
-If they can rank, there’s a good chance you can, too, especially if your content is better optimized.
+- Look for Low-DA Competitors on Page 1: A useful trick is to look for competitors with low Domain Authority (DA) ranking on Page 1.
+If they can rank, there's a strong chance you can too, especially if your content is better optimized.

 4. Google Search Console

-If you already have a website that’s up and running, you can use Google Search Console to find keywords you’re already ranking for but perhaps not in the top positions.
-This is a goldmine for low-hanging fruit opportunities.
+If you already have a website that's up and running, you can use Google Search Console to find keywords you're already ranking for but perhaps not in the top positions.
+This is a goldmine for low-hanging fruit opportunities, and it is the first place we look inside any client engagement.

-• Identify Keywords in Positions 10-30: Keywords that rank between page 10 and 30 of the Google search result pages are often easy to optimize.
+- Identify Keywords in Positions 10-30: Keywords that rank between page 10 and 30 of the Google search result pages are often easy to optimize.
 By enhancing your content, adding more detail, improving the user experience, and focusing on SEO best practices, you can boost your ranking from the second or third page to the first page of results, significantly increasing traffic.
+Our step-by-step GSC tutorial walks through the exact filters to use.

 5. Target Long-Tail Keywords

 Platforms like Reddit, Quora, and niche-specific forums are excellent for discovering real user questions and concerns.
-People often search these platforms for specific, practical advice.
+People often search these platforms for specific, practical advice in the exact language they would use in a search bar.

 By addressing these common questions in your content, you can create targeted blog posts that align with high-demand, low-competition keywords.